CSE512-15S/a3-jbare-sonyaa-tws10/README.md

   * Additional data (human-readable justice names, Wiki links, appointment by president)
   * Storyboard write-up
   * Justice-centered view
+  * Moving average line coloring

 ### Commentary on the development process
 * **Roughly how much time did you spend developing your application (in man-hour)?**
  * Tanner: TODO
  * Justin: 15
- * Sonya: 10
+ * Sonya: 10 (+ about 7 hours spent on dataset selection, initial data exploration, additional data acquisition, storyboard and write-up)

 * **What aspects took the most time?**
  * Tanner: TODO
  * Justin: Learning how D3 works.
 Reading and understanding other peoples' code.
  * Sonya: D3 fundamentals.
 Making unorthodox axis tick labels (i.e. if the axis is based on cases, make the ticks display years).
+Making a line colored based on data values.
 Styling (I have almost zero experience with CSS).